bxparks/tzplus/README.md

 * https://mm.icann.org/pipermail/tz/2022-July/thread.html#31631: Moving more zones to 'backzone'
 * https://mm.icann.org/pipermail/tz/2022-August/thread.html#31752: Moving more zones to 'backzone'
 * https://lwn.net/Articles/870478/: A fork for the time-zone database?

+<a name="Bugs"></a>
+## Bugs and Limitations

+* The `Etc/UTC` and `UTC` timezones are assigned a fake ISO country code of `00`.
+    * This code does *not* exist in either `iso3166_long.txt` or `iso3166_short.txt` files.
+    * This fake ISO country code may be added to those files in the future to make downstream client code easier to write by eliminating special handling.
+* In some microcontroller environments, even the short names provided by `iso3166_short.txt` may not be short enough.
+    * It might be necessary to simply use the 2-letter ISO codes instead.
+* There is no "short" version of the `regions.txt` file.
+    * There are currently only 12 regions defined, so it should be relatively easy for client applications to create their own short versions of these regions.

 <a name="License"></a>
 ## License